MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/enforce-office-365-identity.md

 2. The user enters their email address.

-3. When Office 365 identity is enforced, the user is prompted to log in with their Office 365 identity.
+3. If Office 365 identity is enforced, the user will sign in with their Office 365 identity.
 If the customer has implemented the federated identity model in Office 365, the user signs in with single-sign-on.

-4. When Office 365 identity isn't enforced (the default setting), if there's an Office 365 account corresponding to the user's email address, the user is prompted to sign in with their Office 365 identity.
+4. If Office 365 identity isn't enforced, the user signs in with their Office 365 identity only if their email address corresponds to an Office 365 account.

-5. When Office 365 identity isn't enforced (the default setting), if there's no Office 365 account corresponding to the user's email address, the user is prompted to sign in with their Viva Engage identity (email and password)
+5. When Office 365 identity isn't enforced, the user signs in with their Viva Engage identity (email and password), if their email address doesn't correspond to an Office 365 account.

 The following table compares the user login behavior when Office 365 Identity is enforced or not enforced.
 Office 365 identity isn't enforced by default.